oliveiraallex/pharo-contribute-tutorial/update-your-pharo-fork.md

 Go to **_Remotes/pharo-project_** and select **_Checkout branch_** in **_Pharo8.0_**:
 ![image](https://user-images.githubusercontent.com/39618015/60344474-ea914f80-99b6-11e9-83fa-2df3fd8cfe6d.png)

-Be sure you are selected this option to do checkout **_DO NOT CHECKOUT any packages_**.
+Be sure you have selected this option to do checkout **_DO NOT CHECKOUT any packages_**.
-This means we are going to update only the local repository, without apply the new changes in the current image:
+This means we are going to update only the local repository, without applying the new changes in the current image:
 ![image](https://user-images.githubusercontent.com/39618015/60453766-559a8a80-9c32-11e9-897c-75a5f0146c9c.png)

 ## Step 3 Push the updated data to your remote repository